GrenadaOfficial Name: Grenada

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Crime in Grenada is mostly opportunistic.
-Tourists have been the victims of robbery, especially in isolated areas, and thieves frequently steal credit cards, jewelry, cameras, U.S. passports, and money.
+Crime: Crime in Grenada is mostly opportunistic.
+Tourists have been the victims of robbery, especially in isolated areas.
+Thieves frequently steal credit cards, jewelry, cameras, U.S. passports, and money.
 Muggings, purse snatchings, and other robberies may occur in areas near hotels, beaches and restaurants, particularly after dark.
-Travelers should endeavor to stay in well lit areas, and avoid walking alone whenever possible, and hotel rooms should remain locked at all times.
-Recently, the St. George’s main market square and the Grand Anse area known as Wall Street have experienced decreases in crime since the vendors have been working as a team and now have employed security in the area.

 Visitors should exercise appropriate caution when walking after dark or when using the local bus system or taxis hired on the road.
 It is advisable to hire taxis to and from restaurants and to ask whether the driver is a member of the Grenada Taxi Association (GTA).
 Members of the GTA are required to pass additional driving tests and receive training from the Grenada Tourism Board.
 They are generally reliable and knowledgeable about the country and its attractions.

 Victims of Crime: U.S. Citizen victims of crime should contact the local police first by dialing ‘911’, and the U.S. Embassy on emergency number (473) 407-2495.
 We can: